 Luckily, we have several ways to correctly identify the product.
 Always check the strength percentage on the label.
 A bottle of CBD oil will have the term ‘5% CBD extract’ or ‘5% Hemp extract’ or a similar description emblazoned on the front of the packaging.
 In contrast, Hemp seed oil will not have this on the label as it only contains trace amounts of Cannabidiol.
 If in doubt, always check the ingredients of the product before purchase.
 The nutritional information should quite clearly state what the product is and exactly what the ingredients are.

-Another tip to remember is related to pricing.
+Another tip to remember concerns pricing.
 A genuine 10ml bottle of CBD oil will probably cost around the £30 mark.
-Compare that with a 250ml bottle of Hemp seed oil that usually sells for approx £7.
-Obviously, the CBD oil is the more expensive of the 2 products.
+In contrast, compare that with a 250ml bottle of Hemp seed oil that usually sells for approx £7.
+Obviously, CBD oil is the more expensive of the 2 products.
 This is one way to avoid slipping up when you buy Cannabidiol.